-If you’re planning for a unique experience in Orlando, Florida, and If you’re a big fan of alligators, and its bigger cousins the crocodiles to a lesser extent, then here’s a theme park just for you!
+If you’re up for a unique experience in Orlando, Florida, and If you’re a big fan of alligators then here’s a theme park just for you!
 Surprised that such a place exists?
 Then read on to find out more about Gatorland Orlando!

 If you’ve never heard of Gatorland Orlando, then you’re in for a surprise because, despite the fact that it’s not as the world popular like Disney Orlando or Universal Studios, Gatorland has its own unique theme that makes them stand out from the other theme parks in Orlando, Florida.

 If you’re curious to check out Gatorland Orlando, getting yourself familiar with the park as you prepare to embark on a trip is a little tricky because you’re learning about a new place that not many people, especially those living outside the country, know.
 So sit back and read on everything you need to know about Gatorland, how to prepare a trip to Gatorland, and what you can expect from a gator-themed park.

 The park was first opened in 1949 by Owen Godwin, who used a large part of his family’s private land that was previously used for cattle and ranchers, into a large theme park.
 He did so because he wanted Gatorland Orlando to be the “Alligator Capital of the World.”
 And indeed it is, with thousands of alligators and crocodiles in habitats, a breeding marsh where guests can see these reptiles especially during mating season, an observation tower, reptile shows, a petting zoo, swamp walk, an aviary for bird lovers, and even educational programs.

 The Wildlife Attractions